englishlayup/publish-post/posts/stl-cpp-cheatsheet.md

 **next_permutation**: generates the next greater lexicographic permutation of a range of elements

-**is_permutation**: generates the next smaller lexicographic permutation of a range of elements
+**prev_permutation**: generates the next smaller lexicographic permutation of a range of elements

+**is_permutation**: determines if a sequence is a permutation of another sequence

 **reverse**: reverses the order of elements in a range